arg-adarsh/NovaFlix/README.md

 ## Initialize project

-to Initialize this project you can run: ### `npm install`
+to Initialize this project you can run: `npm install`

 After intalling add your api key from The Movie DP api in file src/Requests.js

-And Also add firebaseConfig script from firebase in file src/firebase.jsx
+And Also add firebaseConfig script from firebase in file src/firebase.jsx and start authentication option in firebase

 ## Available Scripts